 When researching Athens online, you’ll no doubt find a few bloggers saying it’s ‘not their favorite’ or ‘not what they expected’.
 What gives?

-To be clear, I happen to love Athens — and I think it’s easily worth staying at least 2 or 3 days in Athens.
-But I also must admit that I liked the city much more the second time around, without all the baggage of sky-high expectations that I had on my first visit.
+To be clear, I happen to really like Athens — and I think it’s easily worth staying at least 2 or 3 days in Athens.
+But I must admit that I liked the city much more the second time around, without the baggage of sky-high expectations that I had on my first visit.

 If you visit Athens without any pre-set ideas, I believe you can better see what makes it unique — and enjoy it twice as much.

 Let me explain what I mean.

 When you think of Athens you surely think of Ancient Greece.

 You think of it being the Birthplace of Democracy.

 And you’ll no doubt imagine scenes of classical splendor and, I don’t know, people in white tunics being fed grapes.